Niha-66/railway-ticket-cp-problem/problem.md

 ## Problem Statement

-There are N coaches in a train.
-Each coach contains exactly one passenger.
+There are N passengers in a train.
+Each passenger occupies exactly one coach.
 Every passenger has a destination coach where they want to end up.

+Each passenger has:
+- Current coach
+- Destination coach
+- Age

-In one operation, you can swap passengers in two adjacent coaches.
+In one operation, two passengers in adjacent coaches can swap their positions.

-Your task is to determine the minimum number of swaps required so that every passenger reaches their destination coach.
+Your task is to determine the minimum number of adjacent swaps required so that every passenger reaches their destination coach.

-## Note
-During an emergency evacuation, railway regulations state that senior citizens (age > 60) must remain in their assigned coach for safety reasons.
-Therefore, they cannot be swapped with other passengers.
+During an emergency evacuation, passengers with age greater than 60 must remain in their assigned coach for safety reasons.
+Their positions cannot be changed through swaps.

+## Constraints

+- N passengers
+- Coach numbers range from 1 to N
+- Every destination coach is unique
+- Passengers with age > 60 cannot be moved
+- If it is impossible to achieve the required arrangement, print -1

 ## Input

 The first line contains an integer N.

-The second line contains N integers representing the current arrangement of passengers.

-The third line contains N integers representing the desired arrangement.
+The next N lines contain three integers:

+currentCoach destinationCoach age

+where:
+- currentCoach represents the passenger's current coach number.
+- destinationCoach represents the coach where the passenger needs to reach.
+- age represents the passenger's age.

 ## Output

 Print the minimum number of adjacent swaps required.

-## Constraints

-(To be decided)

-## Example

-Input:
-5
-2 1 5 3 4
-1 2 3 4 5

-Output:
-3
+If the rearrangement is impossible, print -1.